20 Best Museums In Delhi To Visit And Step Into History

 Nehru Planetarium

 If you went to school in Delhi, you’ve probably been here.
 It was set up with the aim of promoting astronomy education, especially for children.
-A wing of the Nehru Memorial Museum and Library, the planetarium prides itself on live shows on the space and other interactive programs.
+A wing of the Nehru Memorial Museum and Library, it is one of the best museums in Delhi that prides itself on live shows on the space and other interactive programs.

 Kiran Nadar Museum of Art